MicrosoftDocs/minecraft-creator/creator/Documents/CreationHub.md

 - [Creating a Goblin Chef Entity](MakerSeriesMakingTheGoblinChef.md)
 - [Creating and Adding Custom Sounds](AddCustomSounds.md)

-## Hard
+## Advanced

-Now that you've gone through the normal-level creations, you've come to the top of the mountain.
+Now that you've pushed through both the basic and intermediate creations, you've come to the top of the mountain.
 These are the advanced-level tutorials and we're not going to lie, they can get complex.
 However, by mastering these creations you will bring yourself that much closer to making your wildest dreams into reality.

 - [Introduction to Loot Tables](IntroductionToLootTables.md)
 - [Loot and Trade Table Functions](LootAndTradeTableFunctions.md)